-255 Id.
-5. Time Served in State Custody Application Note 7 provides that when a defendant "is located by immigration authorities while the defendant is serving time in state custody . . . for a state offense, the time served is not covered by an adjustment under §5G1.3(b)" (Undischarged Term of Imprisonment) and is therefore not covered by a departure under §5K2.23 (Discharged Terms of Imprisonment).
-The application note provides, therefore, that the court may consider a departure to reflect all or part of the time served in state custody, if appropriate, to achieve a reasonable punishment.
-257 IV.
+IV.
 IMMIGRATION FRAUD OR MISCONDUCT-§§2L2.1, 2L2.2 This section of the primer provides a general overview of the statutes, sentencing guidelines, and case law related to fraud or misconduct during the immigration process.
 A. STATUTORY SCHEME The most common immigration fraud offenses typically carry a five-year statutory maximum and are sentenced under §§2L2.1 or 2L2.2.
 1. 8 U.S.C. § 1160(b)(7)(A)-False Statements in Applications Section 1160(b)(7)(A) prohibits knowingly and willfully making false statements in applications for adjustment of alien status.
+The statutory maximum for such an offense is five years.259 2.
+8 U.S.C. § 1255a(c)(6)-False Statements in Applications Section 1255a(c)(6) also prohibits knowingly and willfully making false statements in an application to adjust immigration status.
+The statutory maximum for such an offense is five years.260 3.
+8 U.S.C. § 1325(c)-Marriage Fraud Section 1325(c) prohibits marrying a person to evade immigration laws.
+The statutory maximum for such an offense is five years.261 4.
+8 U.S.C. § 1325(d)-Immigration-Related Entrepreneurship Fraud Section 1325(d) prohibits establishing a commercial enterprise to evade any provision of the immigration laws.
 The statutory maximum for such an offense is five years.
-258 2.
-8 U.S.C. § 1255a(c)(6)-False Statements in Applications Section 1255a(c)(6) also prohibits knowingly and willfully making false statements in an application to adjust immigration status.
-The statutory maximum for such an offense is five years.259 USSG §2L1.2, comment. (n.7).
-Section 5G1.3 provides for an adjustment to the term of imprisonment imposed on the instant offense to reflect time the defendant has served on an undischarged term of imprisonment for another offense that is relevant conduct to the instant offense of conviction.
-USSG §5G1.3.
-Section 5K2.23 provides that a "downward departure may be appropriate if the defendant [] has completed serving a term of imprisonment" or if §5G1.3(b) "would have provided an adjustment had that completed term of imprisonment been undischarged at the time of sentencing for the instant offense."
-USSG §5K2.23.
-257 USSG §2L1.2, comment. (n.7).
+262 B. GUIDELINE OVERVIEW: §§2L2.1, 2L2.2-IMMIGRATION FRAUD Immigration fraud crimes can fall under two guidelines: §2L2.1 (Trafficking in a Document Relating to Naturalization, Citizenship, or Legal Resident Status, or a United States Passport; False Statement in Respect to the Citizenship or Immigration Status of Another; Fraudulent Marriage to Assist Alien to Evade Immigration Law) or §2L2.2 259 8 U.S.C. § 1160(b)(7)(A).

-258 8 U.S.C. § 1160(b)(7)(A).
+260 8 U.S.C. § 1255a(c)(6).

-259 8 U.S.C. § 1255a(c)(6).
+261 8 U.S.C. § 1325(c).